CL-BZH/Undirected-Graph-Algorithms/README.md

 `struct Path` defines a path between two nodes `n1` and `n2`.

 `struct ShortestPath` defines the interface for shortest path algorithm.
-Since it is an interface the functions for computing a shortest path are pure virtual functions and are override in the derived class.
+Since it is an interface the functions for computing a shortest path are pure virtual functions and are overriden in the derived class.
 ```C++
 virtual std::unique_ptr<ShortestPath> clone(const Graph& graph) const = 0;
 virtual void compute_path(Path& path) = 0;
 ```
-`struct DijkstraShortestPath` and `struct BellmanFordShortestPath` inherite from `struct ShortestPath` and override the functions `clone()` and `compute_path()`.
+`struct DijkstraShortestPath` and `struct BellmanFordShortestPath` inherite from `struct ShortestPath` and overrides the functions `clone()` and `compute_path()`.

 `compute_path()` in `struct DijkstraShortestPath` implement the Dijkstra algorithm.
 When a shortest path between two nodes is found it is added to the known path for memoization *(i.e. `struct DijkstraShortestPath` can be used for dynamic programming)*.